juju/charmstore/docs/API.md

 	UploadId string

 	// Parts holds all the known parts of the upload.
-	// Parts that haven't been uploaded yet will have nil
+	// Parts that haven't been uploaded yet will have all fields zero (not present).
-	// elements.
 	Parts Parts

     // Expires holds when the upload id expires (encoded